-- Admission.
-This status is assigned to applicants who satisfy all criteria for admission. - Admission with Conditions.
-This status is assigned to applicants who do not meet all criteria for admission, but are believed to be capable of succeeding in the graduate program.
-This status allows applicants to enroll as graduate students and pursue a specific program of study. - Denied Admission.
-Applicants who are denied admission may submit another application in a later term.
+Denied Admission.
+This decision is assigned to applicants who are not accepted for graduate study.
+Applicants who are denied admission may submit new applications in later terms.
 To re-apply for admission, applicants should have evidence of improvement (e.g., additional course work relevant to the intended field of study or new standardized test scores).
 Admission is not guaranteed.